julesjazz/grapefruitlab/content/print/pity-fear.md

 **Josie *[sings]*:**
 ```
 4 billion girls in this universe
-But I’m hung up on you like it’s some kind of curse
+But I’m hung up on you like it’s some kinda curse
+I’m cursed to never stop returning
+And doing so only makes things worse
 So I'm here torturing myself, over and over
 ```